noobiept-other/website_example/readme.md

 We'll build the website incrementally, adding functionality one at a time.

 I assume the reader has some basic knowledge of django and javascript, so I won't be explaining all of it.
-If interested go through the official [django tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).
+For a more  thorough example, check the official [django tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).

 # Basic Website #

-First, lets just write a normal website, gotta start at the beginning.
-The ajax is only a compliment to an already existing working website.
+We'll start by writing a normal website first.
+This will serve as the foundation for the rest of the work.

 ## views.py ##